Equipment and technology to help you

 In general there is no charge for adaptations for those who live in council properties and in some housing associations properties.
 There is also no charge in owner occupied/privately rented properties however your/the landlord must provide consent to the adaptation(s).
 If consent is granted you can be provided with assistance to apply for the Disabled Facilities Grant.
 You may also be required to complete a financial assessment and asked to contribute towards some of the cost for the adaptations.

-Disabled facilities grants are means tested and therefore if eligible, how much you get depends on your household income and household savings.
-Further information on Disabled Facilities Grants can be found on the government's GOV.UK.
+Disabled facilities grants are means tested and therefore if you are eligible, how much you get depends on your household income and household savings.

 Before buying any specialist equipment first consider if it is available from the Integrated Community Equipment Service.
 This can normally be provided free of charge if you have been assessed by an Occupational Therapist as needing the equipment.

-You can refer yourself or someone else can with your consent contact the Access and Response team on 020 7974 4000 requesting an assessment.
-Alternatively, you can email firstname.lastname@example.org.
+You can refer yourself or someone else can refer you, with your consent, by contacting the Adult Social Care Access and Response team on 020 7974 4000 (option 1) requesting an assessment.
+Alternatively, you can email email@example.com.